joshrp/moonlight-docs/Troubleshooting.md

 * Check the list of known application compatibility issues above.
 Uninstall any programs on that list, and reboot.
 * Reboot your PC
 * Install the latest GPU driver from NVIDIA's website
-* Uninstall GeForce Experience and reinstall the latest version from NVIDIA's website
+* Uninstall and reinstall GeForce Experience

 ### Can't pair or stream at all
 * Make sure a monitor is connected to your PC and turned on, and you are logged in.